uthcode/learntosolveit/source/python.rst

 Now, when proxy is set using set_proxy(), self.__r_host is self.__original (
-The original complete url itself), so the get_selector() call is returns the sel_url properly and we can get teh host from the splithost() call on teh sel_url.
+The original complete url itself), so the get_selector() call is returns the sel_url properly and we can get the host from the splithost() call on the sel_url.

 When proxy is not set, and the url contains '//' in the path segment, then